 Begin your website redesign project, with this step-by-step checklist for how to tackle a redesign without hurting search engine optimization (SEO) or your conversion rates.
 Learn our top design predictions for next year and our recommendations on the redesign.
 Two thousand nineteen could be the year your website sets a new business record.

-Here’s the Complete Website Redesign Checklist:
+Here’s the Complete Website Redesign Checklist for 2019:

 ’Tis the season … to think about how much better your website could be in 2019.
 Start planning your New Year’s resolution now with big ideas for how to revamp your existing business site.
 Get a jump-start on development processes such as website tracking and analytics to start shaping the website of the future.